koobeeyak/reselect-presentation/presentation.md

 - *Selectors can compute derived data, allowing Redux to store the minimal possible state.*
 - *Selectors are efficient.
 A selector is not recomputed unless one of its arguments changes.*
 - *Selectors are composable.
 They can be used as input to other selectors.*

+[//]: # (a few memoization packages out there for js, basically the memoization here is a cache for the function, memoization package usually brings an algorithm, deterministic one to determine when to update cache)

 --